Business intelligence for finance: capabilities, tools, and integrations

 Responsible data democratization

-BI propels data democratization, meaning any authorized user can leverage business intelligence to make data-driven decisions.
+BI propels data democratization, meaning that any authorized user can leverage business intelligence to make informed decisions.
 However, users can intentionally or unintentionally compromise data safety.

-BI propels data democratization, meaning any authorized user can leverage business intelligence to make data-driven decisions.
+BI propels data democratization, meaning that any authorized user can leverage business intelligence to make informed decisions.
 However, users can intentionally or unintentionally compromise data safety.

 An effective self-service BI solution is well-governed.
 To protect corporate data and ensure the derived analytics insights add value, comprehensive data governance policies and rules should be applied: